AidanBrasseur/FitMeals/README.md

 6. [Third Party Libraries](#third-party-libraries)

 ## API Documentation
-Our API is hosted on heroku at the following url https://csc309-team14-fitmeals-api.herokuapp.com/
+Our API is hosted on Heroku at the following URL: https://csc309-team14-fitmeals-api.herokuapp.com/

-The full documentation for our API was created using PostMan and can be found at the following link: [API docs](https://documenter.getpostman.com/view/15303556/TzCTa5pU)
+The full documentation for our API was created using Postman and can be found at the following link: [API docs](https://documenter.getpostman.com/view/15303556/TzCTa5pU)

 ## Features of FitMeals
 FitMeals is a platform for users to access and post healthy recipes.
 Users have the ability to create recipes, comment on recipes, rate recipes and more...